 One such material is Corian and with many large home stores such as B&Q, Homebase, Magnet and Wren kitchens already stocking a wide range of Corian worktops, it has become a very popular choice for many homeowners looking for a new kitchen on a budget.

 Both granite worktops and Corian worktops have their own strengths and weaknesses, however, and one might suit the needs of someone’s taste and budget more than the other.
-Here’s a handy guide to highlight some of the main pros and cons for each material and help you identify the best stone for your kitchen worktops.
+Here’s a handy guide to granite vs corian kitchen worktops.

-Granite is one of the most durable materials around.
+Granite worktops are one of the most durable materials around.
 As a solid natural stone, it’s not only extremely practical but also intrinsically beautiful, offering an array of unique patterns and colours that can meet the needs of many kitchen designs.

 - Hard-wearing – Granite stone is extremely durable.
 It is stronger and denser than all other natural stone and this makes it an ideal candidate for putting up with the constant strains from busy areas like the kitchen.

 - Heat resistant – As an extremely durable natural stone, granite is heat resistant and able to withstand temperatures from the hot pots and pans in the kitchen with ease.

 - Easy to clean – Like marble worktops, granite is extremely easy to maintain with a simple wipe of the surface with a wet cloth and mild detergent.
 For more on how to maintain your granite worktops, check out our guide on cleaning granite worktops.

 More benefits of granite can be found in our “benefits of granite worktops” guide.